leopickskairos-boop/dashboard-complet/replit.md

-# VoiceAI - Plateforme IA Réceptionniste Vocale
+# SpeedAI - Plateforme IA Réceptionniste Vocale

 ## Overview

-VoiceAI is a SaaS platform designed to automate business phone calls using Artificial Intelligence.
+SpeedAI is a SaaS platform designed to automate business phone calls using Artificial Intelligence.
 It provides companies with real-time call summaries and statistics through a professional dashboard, aiming to streamline communication and provide actionable insights.
 The project's ambition is to integrate advanced AI voice capabilities for a comprehensive receptionist solution.

 ## User Preferences